boundary/tsi-lab/docs/index.md

 TrueSight Intelligence Lab
 ==========================
-__version 0.8.10__
+__version 0.8.11__

-Virtual machine lab environment for learning about TrueSight Intelligence.
+Welcome to the TrueSight Intelligence API Learning Lab.
+This is a self-paced guide with hands on examples of using APIs to send time series data and events to TrueSight Intelligence.
+This guide starts out with simple practical examples showing how to use each of the APIs.
+After understanding the basics of using the APIs, the labs progress to more real world examples that show you how to extract time series data and events from system domains typically encountered.

-Rather than having to worry about the numerous dependency differences between Windows, Mac OS X, Unix/Linux, we have developed this virtual machine that contains all the necessary software tools to complete the lab exercises.
+To aide in the learning process a virtual machine with all the needed prerequisites and sources of data are included.
+This creates a reusable self-contained environment rather than having to worry about setting up all the dependencies on ones own laptop/desktop wth the numerous dependency differences between Windows, Mac OS X, Unix/Linux.

 __It is imperative that you install the prerequisites on your laptop/desktop BEFORE attempting to complete these labs!
 See [Prerequisites](getting_started/prerequisites.md) for details.__